 Commencement is the moment students have been waiting for throughout their educational program.
 It’s their light at the end of the tunnel – a time to celebrate and be recognized for the knowledge they have gained to care for others as well as continue their search for knowledge.
 Powell Hall has been used as the venue for graduation, with seating capacity that eliminates the need to issue tickets for guests to attend.
 Candidates for commencement will receive written notification regarding the date, time, location, regalia, and other aspects of the ceremony approximately six weeks prior to the date.

 Information for Degree Candidates

 Eligibility for graduation requires that degree candidates satisfy all curricular requirements and pass all prescribed examinations before deadlines published by the Registration Department.
 No exceptions are made.
-Contact the Registration Department regarding questions related to your degree program, outstanding requirements, honors, etc.
+Contact your academic advisor regarding questions related to your degree program, outstanding requirements, honors, etc.

-Candidates must complete an Application for Graduation prior to the beginning of the term in which the degree is to be conferred.
+Candidates must complete an Application for Graduation at the beginning of the term in which the degree is to be conferred.
 The $125 graduation fee is non-refundable and will be posted to each student’s bill upon notification from the Registration Department.